python-graphblas/python-graphblas/docs/index.rst

 Performant User Defined Functions
 ---------------------------------

-Python-GraphBLAS requires ``numba`` which enables compiling user-defined Python functions to native machine code for use in GraphBLAS.
+Python-graphblas requires ``numba`` which enables compiling user-defined Python functions to native machine code for use in GraphBLAS.

 Example customized UnaryOp: